 Featuring a self-guided walking tour, the hatchery raises Lahontan cutthroat trout for stocking into Pyramid and Walker lakes.

 Mormon Station State Historic Park

-Mormon Station is the site of Nevada's first permanent nonnative settlement.
-A replica of the original trading post built in 1851 houses a small museum with relics of pioneer days.
-Picnic and group facilities are available.
 Mormon Station is located in the small town of Genoa, 12 miles south of Carson City via U.S. 395 and State Route 206.
 Picnic and group facilities are available.

 Tahoe Rim Trail

-The Tahoe Rim Trail Association is a volunteer, non-profit 501(C)(3) organization established in 1981 to plan, construct, and maintain the Tahoe Rim Trail.
-This 165-mile, twenty-four inch, single-track trail is open to hiking, equestrians, and mountain biking (in most areas).
-The trail encompasses the ridge tops of the Lake Tahoe Basin, crossing six counties, and two states.
-The Tahoe Rim Trail overlaps with approximately fifty miles of the Pacific Crest National Scenic Trail.
+This 165-mile, 24- inch, single-track trail is open to hiking, equestrians, and mountain biking (in most areas).
+The trail encompasses the ridge tops of the Lake Tahoe Basin, crossing six counties, and two states, overlapping with approximately 50 miles of the Pacific Crest National Scenic Trail.

 Carson Valley community newspaper covering Gardnerville, Genoa, Minden and Topaz Lake areas.

 Get from Reno-Tahoe Airport to Carson Valley and back again.